 Dental Implants are the most effective and long-lasting way to replace missing or broken-down teeth.
 They make it possible for you to smile, eat and talk naturally and comfortably again.
 If you are suffering from missing, broken or very decayed teeth, implants can make it possible for you to enjoy life again, easily and naturally.

-All dental implants at Luma Dentistry are placed by Dr. Holt Gray and Dr. Jake Nolen.
-Both doctors are very experienced in dental implant placement.
+All dental implants at Luma Dentistry are placed by Dr. Holt Gray, Dr. Jake Nolen, and Dr. Soon Yoon.
+All three doctors are very experienced in dental implant placement.

 Specialist in dental implant restoration